dodoman8067/mcsm/README.md

   * GCC
   * Clang

 For those who wonder : MSVC is not supported right now.
-If you try to build it with MSVC, the program won't be able to run without C++ runtime libraries.
+It might lead to unexpected behaviour if you try it.

 ### Dependencies